-But, as well as the loss of these larger animals, there were equally devastating extinctions in the ocean plankton, which removed food production at the base of the marine ecosystem and crippled important ocean functions, such as the delivery of carbon to the deep-sea, which is a critical control on atmospheric carbon dioxide.
+However, in addition to the loss of these larger animals, there were equally devastating extinctions in the ocean plankton, which eliminated food production at the base of the marine ecosystem and crippled important ocean functions, such as carbon delivery to the deep sea, which is a critical control on atmospheric carbon dioxide.

 Lead author, Sarah Alvarez, who carried out the research at Bristol’s School of Geographical Sciences and is now based at the University of Gibraltar, said: “We wanted to find out how long the ocean ecosystems took to recover and how this happened.